 -

-To send to a subset of users before sending to the whole list, set Randomly split variations to No.
+To send to a subset of users before sending to the whole list, set Randomly split variants to No.

 For triggered and journey campaigns:

-- Sends per variation defines the minimum number of times Iterable sends each variation (round robin) before selecting a winner.
+- Sends per variant defines the minimum number of times Iterable sends each variant (round robin) before selecting a winner.
 When a winner is picked, it's used for 90% of the campaign's future sends.
-Other variations are used for the remaining 10%, in equal distribution.
-Iterable monitors variations on an ongoing basis, changing the distribution of sends until the experiment completes.
+Other variants are used for the remaining 10%, in equal distribution.
+Iterable monitors variants on an ongoing basis, changing the distribution of sends until the experiment completes.

 For blast campaigns: